Cinergix/meteor-splunk-storm/README.md

-Splunkstorm intergration for Meteor - Ver.
-0.1.0
+Splunkstorm integration for Meteor
 ================================================

-Splunkstorm is a smart package for [Splunkstorm](https://www.splunkstorm.com) transport for Winston in Meteor
+Splunkstorm is a smart package for [Splunkstorm](https://www.splunkstorm.com)

 Credits
 =======